Our forests provide a range of economic, social and environmental benefits to the people of Western Australia. These

 Who manages our forests?

-The Conservation Commission is an independent authority that oversees the administration of Western Australia’s national parks, conservation parks, nature reserves, State forests and timber reserves by the Department of Parks and Wildlife.
+The Conservation Commission is an independent authority that oversees the administration of Western Australia’s national parks, conservation parks, nature reserves, State forests and timber reserves by the Department of Biodiversity, Conservation and Attractions.

-The Department of Parks and Wildlife has the lead responsibility for protecting and conserving the State’s environment on behalf of the people of Western Australia.
+The Department of Biodiversity, Conservation and Attractions has the lead responsibility for protecting and conserving the State’s environment on behalf of the people of Western Australia.
 This responsibility includes monitoring activities which may disturb the environment, including timber harvesting.